Early Edition: Cancellation

+After May 27, 2000 (end of season 4), CBS decided to end the series' run.

-U.S. syndication
+American syndication

 The Fox Family Channel (now Freeform) was the first entity to acquire syndication rights to Early Edition, at a price of $500,000 per episode, and the show began airing on Fox Family in May 2000.
 The series debuted in wider syndication in September 2000, and was aired on channels including Ion Television, FamilyNet, and GMC.
 From May 2012 to 2013, TVGN aired the series.
 From May 29, 2018, to August 28, 2018, Heroes & Icons aired the show every Tuesday for eight straight episodes starting at 12PM/11AM central time.
 From September 3, 2018, to October 14, 2019, Start TV ran the show in the early morning.
 It currently airs on Decades channel mostly on weekends.

 Home media

-CBS DVD (distributed by Paramount) released the first two seasons of Early Edition on DVD in Region 1 (US only) in 2008/2009.
+CBS DVD (distributed by Paramount) released the first two seasons of Early Edition on DVD in Region 1 (American only) in 2008 and 2009.

-Sony Pictures Home Entertainment owns the international DVD rights to the show, although they have not made any releases yet.
+Sony Pictures Home Entertainment owns the international DVD rights to the show, although they have not made any releases.

 On August 31, 2018, Visual Entertainment released Early Edition: The Complete Collection on DVD in Region 1.
-The 16-disc set contains all 90 episodes including the release of seasons 3 & 4.
+The 16-disc set contains all 90 episodes including the release of seasons 3 and 4.